KANISHKPAREEK21/House-Price-Pridiction/README.md

 # House-Price-Pridiction
 It is a machine learning project
 ## Overview

-Predicting house prices is a coeld of rmmon machine learning task in the fieal estate and finance.
-In this project, we leverage a dataset of historical housing data to develop a machine learning model that can accurately predict house prices based on various features like square footage, number of bedrooms, location, etc.
+This repository contains code and resources for a house price prediction project.Predicting house prices is a common and valuable machine learning task in the real estate and finance industries.
+Accurate predictions can help buyers, sellers, and investors make informed decisions.
+In this project, we aim to build a machine learning model that can predict the prices of houses based on various features such as size, number of bedrooms, location, and more.

 ## Dataset